 When Mercury retrogrades we have an opportunity to clean up bugs in the intellectual system.
 It’s a time to clear out old ideas that no longer serve us, as well as any old clutter we’ve got stored up in our sub-conscious that is slowing us down.
 We can take a fresh look at our thoughts about ourselves, our life situation, in fact our entire reality and ask ourselves whether they are in alignment with our highest selves.

 Then when Mercury goes direct we can make a new decision, a decision that truly reflects who we are and how we wish to respond to this moment Now.
 For as Andrew points out, this is a time when “the conditions are… ripe for molding and shaping a new way of being.”

 With all the negative hype around some of you may dread the beginning of the Mercury retrograde cycle.
 But believe me there is nothing to fear.
 Mercury retrograde is an opportunity, a chance to turn inwards and examine our ideas, plans and opinions.
 It’s an important part of ensuring our minds don’t get cluttered with out-of-date or inaccurate perspectives on ourselves and the world we live in.

-How will Mercury Retrograde in Scorpio affect you?
+How will Mercury Retrograde affect you?

 What about Natal Mercury Retrograde?